Ikergune/firos/README.md

 }
 ```

-NOTE: The elements you want to overwrite should be sent with the elements yo want to keep.
+NOTE: In case you want to keep any element, it must be sent along with the ones to be replaced.

 EXAMPLE:

-if we have this whitelist:
+Take this *whitelist.json* as a starting point:

 ``` javascript
 {